blogs

 No. Yoga should complement, not replace, PE.
 While PE focuses on physical activity and motor skills, yoga supports mental, emotional, and postural well-being, providing balance to a student's overall development.

-Q2.
-At what age should one start practicing yoga?
+At what age should one start practising yoga?

 Children as young as five or six can start with simple, play-based yoga practices.
 As they grow, teens and older students can participate in more structured and intensive sessions.

-Yoga is extremely safe for students when practiced under proper guidance.
+Yoga is extremely safe for students when practised under proper guidance.
 Avoid pushing into extreme postures.
-Emphasize alignment, gradual progress, and always modify poses for students with special needs.
+Emphasise alignment, gradual progress, and always modify poses for students with special needs.

-Q4.
-How soon are benefits of yoga visible?
+How soon are the benefits of yoga visible?

-Q5.
-Is it okay to practice yoga during exams?
+Is it okay to practise yoga during exams?

 Absolutely.
 Short breathing exercises and light stretches before or after study sessions can reduce anxiety and help improve focus, memory retention, and emotional balance.